MicroEJ/docs/ApplicationDeveloperGuide/characterEncoding.rst

 Set Encoding in MicroEJ SDK Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default encoding for consoles is `UTF-8`.
+The default encoding for Eclipse consoles is `UTF-8`.
 If your application prints non-ASCII characters, they may not be displayed properly.

-The encoding used by a console for a given application can be set in the application launch options: :guilabel:`Run` > :guilabel:`Run Configurations...`, and then :guilabel:`Common` tab > :guilabel:`Encoding` radio buttons.
+The encoding used by a console for a given application can be set in the application launcher options: :guilabel:`Run` > :guilabel:`Run Configurations...`, and then :guilabel:`Common` tab > :guilabel:`Encoding` radio buttons.

 .. figure:: images/eclipse_encoding.png
-      :alt: Encoding Selection in Eclipse
+      :alt: Eclipse Launcher Console Encoding Options
       :align: center
       :scale: 100%

+      Eclipse Launcher Console Encoding Options
 ..
    | Copyright 2022, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification